JoaoAlmeida2675/code_rep/README.md

 Some snips of code i made.
 Still a noob, but motivated to learn more.
-Use the code if you want.
-No credit needed.
+You can use the code, if you want.